youmndev/maze-game/README.md

 - Compile the .cpp file with a C++ compiler.
 - Run the program in a UTF-8 compatible Windows terminal.
 - Use W A S D to move.

+## How to play
+ Use W A S D to help the player "🫣" reach the **finish line** "🏁" to win.
+ Where:
+ - W  moves up
+ - A to move left
+ - S to move right
+ - D to move down

+ف